jgkwak95/AU-GAN/README.md

 [Alderley dataset](https://wiki.qut.edu.au/pages/viewpage.action?pageId=181178395) consists of images of two domains, rainy night and daytime.
 It was collected while driving the same route in each weather environment.</br>
 </br>
-Download and prepare dataset following [ForkGAN](https://github.com/zhengziqiang/ForkGAN)
+Please download datasets and then construct them following [ForkGAN](https://github.com/zhengziqiang/ForkGAN)

 ## Training